Counselling and Psychotherapy are powerful tools for personal and social change.

 I find that most of these people can benefit from a combination of clinical treatment and an approach to counselling and psychotherapy that I call “emotional learning”.

-- emotional disturbance, that can result in high levels of stress, anxiety, depression, self-harm, addiction, and relationship difficulties, that is a result of a person’s refusal to accept and conform to the values of a society that does not understand and respect human needs and values.
+- emotional disturbance, that can result in high levels of stress, anxiety, depression, self-harm, addiction, and relationship difficulties, that is a result of a person’s inability to function effectively in a society that does not understand and respect his or her needs and values.

 By labelling these people as mentally ill, we are not understanding their condition, and we are refusing to accept responsibility as a society, as a nation, indeed as a human race, for our part in creating these “disorders”.

 What these people need is validation